companieshouse/psc-verification-web/docs/application-design.md

 const middleware = [authenticate, fetchVerification];
 router.use(Urls.NAME_MISMATCH, ...middleware, NameMismatchRouter);
 ```
+> ⚠️ **Important:** The supplied middleware list will be executed in the order given (i.e. left to right), as is standard in the Express.js web framework.
+This is important if a middleware is stateful (e.g. retrieving data to be made available to middleware executed later in the sequence).

+> ⚠️ **Caution:** In general, middleware should be stateless.
+Stateless middleware is easier to test, maintain, and reuse, and avoids unintended side effects or data leakage between requests.
+Statefulness is used only when necessary, and care is taken to ensure correct execution order and data handling.

 ## Router/Handler/Service Architecture
 In psc-verification-web, the responsibilities of handling each request are split into the following: